mharthoorn/Gobbler/README.md

 A simple feedburner in WPF,

 Build for smooth processing - how to get rid of read and uninsteresting items?
-Space = mark as read
+- Space = mark as read
-F5 = update and remove all read.
+- F5 = update and remove all read.
+- Del = delete